Bangladesh Islamist sentenced to life in prison for war crimes

 DHAKA (Reuters) - A Bangladesh war crimes tribunal sentenced a senior leader of the country’s biggest Islamist party to life in prison on Tuesday, the second verdict in trials that have reopened wounds about the country’s independence war and sparked riots.

-Abdul Quader Mollah, 64, was found guilty of charges including murder, rape, torture and arson during Bangladesh’s war to break away from Pakistan in 1971.
+Abdul Quader Mollah was found guilty of charges including murder, rape, torture and arson during Bangladesh’s war to break away from Pakistan in 1971.

-Activists of Mollah’s Jamaat-e-Islami party skirmished with police in the capital, Dhaka, and other towns after the verdict.
-Police opened fire and used truncheons during demonstrations in the southeastern city of Chittagong and one person was killed, police and witnesses said.
+Activists of Mollah’s Jamaat-e-Islami party clashed with police in the capital, Dhaka, and other towns after the verdict and one person was killed in the eastern city of Chittagong, police and witnesses said.

 The court delivered its first verdict last month, sentencing a former member of Jamaat-e-Islami and popular Islamic preacher to death, and a state prosecutor said he had been expecting the same sentence on Tuesday.